I created my first personal development plan when I was 16.

 This direction will fuel you with purpose that translates to greater joy in your everyday living.

-Before we get into the nuts and bolts of personal development planning, I just wanted to speak about using a personal development plan template.
+Before we get into the nuts and bolts of this process, I just wanted to speak about a template that makes your life easier.

-I’ve created a free 10 page personal development template that you can use to create well-designed life that speaks to your aims in life.
+I’ve created a free personal development plan template that you can use to create well-designed life that speaks to your aims in life.
 You can download it below.

 I’d recommend that you download it before you read the rest of this article.
 This template is my gift to you, and will greatly reduce the time and effort in doing this activity.